SheCodesAustralia/multicoder-turtorial/content/Myrtle/16_eating_the_snacks.md

         return True
 ```

-Then we'll use this to check if Myrtle has landed in a cell with food:
+Then we'll use this to check if Myrtle has landed in a cell with food.

+Add the following to `MoveObject.py`:

 ```diff
 # MoveObject.py